qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 Retrieving data using the redbiom plug-in within Qiita
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 It is possible to search for data and studies directly on Qiita using the redbiom plug-in.
-This will be demonstrated by finding the data used in Casals-Pascual et al 2020, which cites that the data used was retrieved from a study in Qiita with ID 1629 [3A]_ .
+This will be demonstrated by finding the data used in Casals-Pascual et al 2020, which cites that the data used was retrieved from a study in Qiita with ID 1629 [3A]_.
 On the Qiita website select the *Study -> View Study option*, specify metadata in the tab down menu next to the search box and search for 1629 to find the data for this first example.
-In most scenarios however, the study would not be known beforehand, and in this case the Redbiom plugin can be used to search by metadata attributes e.g. a search for IBD brings up 7 studies, including Study 1629.
+However, in most scenarios, one would not know of a specific study to search for beforehand.
+In this case, the Redbiom plugin can be used to search by metadata attributes e.g. a search for IBD brings up 7 studies, including Study 1629.
 Note that next to the search box you can specify metadata, feature or taxon.
 Selecting the green plus for the study of interest reveals the study data, in the form of Qiita artifacts.
 All artifacts of one type can then be selected by using *add all*, or specific artifacts can be selected using *per artifact -> add*.
-These selected artifacts can then be used to create an analysis as outlined in the next section.
+These selected artifacts can then be used to create an analysis as will be outlined subsequently.

 When browsing public studies to find appropriate data, more information on any study can be accessed by selecting it; this will open a new page which includes the study abstract and details as well as options to download the study data.
 All QIIME 2 maps and BIOMs, as well as EBI accession numbers and sample information can be downloaded directly from this main page.
 Selecting *data types*, and then the type of interest shows a diagram of the processing pipeline, further information, and list of samples within the dataset of that type.
 The sample information tab includes a list of all the metadata features (e.g. BMI) associated with the samples, and the option to download this metadata.
 Perusing these features may give a better indication of whether a study can be repurposed for one’s own analysis.

 A search using the redbiom plugin within Qiita therefore allows one to either download data for study on another platform or to select artifacts for processing and analysis within Qiita.
 Once the artifacts have been added select *analysis* from the top bar and, from the drop down menu, select *create from selected samples*.
 This opens a window where one can view all selected artifacts and exclude blocks of samples or individual samples that are not required/relevant (first select a particular artifact to view these).
 Note if one chooses multiple studies that only like data can be merged.
 Selecting *create analysis* and entering an analysis name (and optional description) will take one to Qiita’s graphical interface processing platform.
 Note that you should should *Merge samples with the same name - useful when merging multiple preparation artifacts* if you want to use the metadata from the studies the samples originated from.

-Other tutorials (e.g. the *Statistical Analysis to Justify Clinical Trial Sample Size Tutorial*) explain how to process the raw data that you have just selected within Qiita for analysis.
-After processing raw data with Qiita the artifacts can be downloaded by selecting an artifact and clicking ‘generate a download link’.
+Other tutorials (e.g. the *Statistical Analysis to Justify Clinical Trial Sample Size Tutorial* in :doc:`../analyzingsamples/index/`) explain how to process the raw data that you have just selected within Qiita for analysis.
+After processing raw data with Qiita the artifacts can be downloaded by selecting an artifact and clicking ‘*generate a download link*’.
 This is also possible for another’s analysis as long as it is public.
-More generally, using wget or curl in the command line, one can use the general *https://qiita.ucsd.edu/public_artifact_download/?artifact_id=artifact-id* notation, provided the analysis is public.
+More generally, using wget or curl in the command line, one can use the general notation: *https://qiita.ucsd.edu/public_artifact_download/?artifact_id=artifact-id*, provided the analysis is public.
 This is also useful in the situation where one wants to use the processed artifacts from a public study (simply click on an artifact in any public study’s processing network to view its artifact ID).
 To fetch specific types of data one can also use specific calls.
 The following notation can be used to fetch:

 * All raw data: ``https://qiita.ucsd.edu/public_download/?data=raw&study_id=<study-id>``
 * All BIOMs + mapping files: ``https://qiita.ucsd.edu/public_download/?data=biom&study_id=<study-id>``